-A report of an accidental overdose of 25 mg injected subcutaneously in a 62 year old man was published in Journal of Neurology, Neurosurgery, and Psychiatry (1990), Vol. 53, pp. 96-102.
+A 62-year-old man accidentally injected 25 mg of APOKYN subcutaneously.
 After 3 minutes, the patient felt nauseated and lost consciousness for 20 minutes.
 Afterwards, he was alert with a heart rate 40/minute and a supine blood pressure of 90/50.
 He recovered completely within an hour.

 Additional Apokyn Information